Scouting in Arkansas: Arkadelphia Boy Scout Hut

 The Arkadelphia Boy Scout Hut, located in Central Park, Arkadelphia, is on the National Register of Historic Places.
 Since the roof and the original shutters and windows were replaced in 1953, the Hut is precluded from being listed on the National Register under Criterion C. However, it is listed under Criterion A as a "property that made a contribution to the major pattern of American history".

 The Boy Scout Hut was constructed from 1938 to 1939 as a National Youth Administration (NYA) project.
 It is an example of the typical type of buildings constructed by the New Deal's Works Progress Administration (WPA), Civilian Conservation Corps (CCC) and NYA during the Great Depression.
 However, it is the only known building constructed by the NYA and the only building designed in a Rustic style that remains standing in Arkadelphia that was designed and constructed during the New Deal era.

 Aubrey Williams, Executive Director of the National Youth Administration, stated in a press release on 24 September 1937:

 While the Boy Scout Hut was constructed specifically as a meeting place for two local Boy Scout troops, and its use is controlled by the Boy Scouts, the building is actually owned by the city of Arkadelphia.
 Starting around 1958, the Boy Scouts allowed local Girl Scout troops to use the building.
 Currently Cub Scout Pack 3024 and Girl Scout Troop 454 use the building.

 Boy Scouting in Arkansas today

-Currently, all BSA Scouts in the State of Arkansas are served by five area councils: the Caddo Area Council, the De Soto Area Council, the Quapaw Area Council, the Westark Area Council, and the Chickasaw Council.
+Currently, all BSA Scouts in the State of Arkansas are served by four area councils: the Caddo Area Council, the De Soto Area Council, the Natural State Council, and the Chickasaw Council.